EldarSiradjov/Milkomeda/MilkomedaRuleBook.md

     * The total value set across all 5 indicators must equal the total number of successes in your Hit Pool.
 You can only allocate hits to tracks corresponding to enemy ship types reachable via valid Attack Vectors from your ships currently on the Battle Mat.
 7. **Simultaneous Reveal of Rosters (Damage Allocation):**
     * All players remove their screens and reveal their Fleet Roster Cards, showing their damage allocation decisions for the round.
-8. **Sequentially MARK Targets (Open Allocation):**
+8. **Sequentially MOVE Targeted Ships to Damaged Area:**
     * Determine allocation order: The **Attacker** resolves fully first, then any other players involved resolve fully in **player turn order** relative to each other.
     * **Active Player's Turn (e.g., Player A):**
         * Look at your revealed Roster showing your hit allocations (e.g., '2' hits allocated to Track #2: Shield Cruisers).
-        * For each hit allocated to a specific track (enemy type): Choose one enemy fleet token of that type currently on the Battle Mat. **Place a "Marked" token** on that enemy fleet token (or tap/turn it sideways).
+        * For each hit allocated to a specific track (enemy type): Choose one enemy fleet token of that type currently **on the central Ship Type Node**. **Physically move that chosen fleet token** from the Node into the corresponding outer **Damaged Area** surrounding that Node.
-        * *Target Choice:* If multiple opponents have ships of the target type, you choose which opponent's ship to Mark for each allocated hit.
-A ship can receive multiple Marks.
+        * *Target Choice:* If multiple opponents have ships of the target type on the Node, you choose which opponent's ship to move for each allocated hit.
+        * *Effect of Being Moved:* Once a ship token is moved to the Damaged Area during this step, it remains there and is effectively marked for destruction.
+It cannot be targeted again *by subsequent hit allocations within this Step 8*.
+Players must target ships remaining on the *central Nodes*.
-        * Repeat this marking process for all hits allocated on your Roster.
-Mark targets based on the current board state (no ships are removed yet).
+        * Repeat this moving process for all hits allocated on your Roster.
-    * **Next Player's Turn:** Once the active player has finished marking targets for all their allocated hits, the next player in the resolution order repeats the marking process based on *their* revealed roster.
+    * **Next Player's Turn:** Once the active player has finished moving targeted ships for all their allocated hits, the next player in the resolution order repeats the moving process based on *their* revealed roster.
-    * Continue until all participating players have marked targets corresponding to their revealed allocations.
+    * Continue until all participating players have moved targeted ships corresponding to their revealed allocations.
-9. **Resolve Casualties (Simultaneous Removal):**
+9. **Resolve Casualties (Simultaneous Removal from Damaged Areas):**
-    * **After** all players have finished Step 8 (Marking).
+    * **After** all players have finished Step 8 (Moving Targeted Ships).
     * Look at the Battle Mat.
-    * **Simultaneously remove ALL** fleet tokens that have **one or more "Marked" tokens** on them.
+    * **Simultaneously remove ALL** fleet tokens that are currently located in **any of the 5 outer Damaged Areas**.
 Return removed tokens to their owners' supply.
-    * Remove all "Marked" tokens from the board.
+    * The central Ship Type Nodes now only contain the surviving ships, ready for the next combat round check (Step 10).
 10. **End of Combat Round Check:**
     * After resolving casualties, check the Battle Mat.
     * If fleets belonging to **more than one player** remain, a **New Combat Round** begins.
 Return to **Step 3 (Determine Dice Allocation)** based on the remaining fleets.